Groups, Orders, and Dynamics

-More interestingly, using results from \cite{kopi1,kopi2,SM85}, Clay has shown the existence of a left-order on $\mathbb{F}_n$ whose orbit under the conjugacy action is dense \cite{clay-lattice}.
-Using this, he deduces that $\mathcal{LO}(\mathbb{F}_n)$ is homeomorphic to the Cantor set by means of the argument contained in the following
+In another direction, using results from \cite{kopi1,kopi2,SM85}, Clay has shown the existence of a left-order on $\mathbb{F}_n$ whose orbit under the conjugacy action is dense \cite{clay-lattice}.
+Using this, he deduces that $\mathcal{LO}(\mathbb{F}_n)$ is homeomorphic to the Cantor set by means of the argument contained in the following exercise.

 \begin{small}\begin{ejer} Let $\Gamma$ be a countable group having a left-order whose orbit under the conjugacy action is dense.
 Show that $\mathcal{LO}(\Gamma)$ is a Cantor set.

 {\underline{Hint.}} If there is an isolated left-order $\preceq$, then its reverse left-order $\overline{\preceq}$ is also isolated.
 If there is a left-order of dense orbit, this forces the existence of $g\in\Gamma$ so that $\preceq_g = \overline{\preceq}$.
 However, this is impossible, since the signs of $g$ for both $\preceq$ and $\overline{\preceq}$ coincide.